ris04hit/Qsuggest/README.md

 By default it will not overwrite any existing data or trained model.
 To overwrite, all of the existing data and models, execute: `make run overwrite=1`

 For performing each of these steps individually, read the sections following this section.
+Note that data for next model is dependent on previous model and hence the preprocessing step and training of models step is dependent on each other.

 ## **Data Scraping**
-Scraped data is uploaded in [data/scraped](data/scraped/) (data in [data/scraped/submission](data/scraped/submission/) is not uploaded due to its large size) and the scripts for scrapping the data is uploaded in [src/data](src/data/).
-You can run scripts individually or using Makefile.
-Just make sure to run it in root directory only.
+Scraped data is uploaded in [data/scraped](data/scraped/) (data in [data/scraped/submission](data/scraped/submission/) and [data/scraped/rating](data/scraped/rating/) is not uploaded due to its large size) and the scripts for scrapping the data is uploaded in [src/data](src/data/).
+Scripts can be executed individually or using Makefile.
+Just make sure to execute it in root directory only.
 By default any data scraped will not overwrite existing data.
 For overwriting, set overwrite=1 in make command.
 For example to scrape all data and to overwrite it over existing data (if any) execute: `make scrape overwrite=1`
 ### **Commands**
 For scraping all the data, execute:  `make scrape`